Semi-Structured Research Interviews: Advantages & Disadvantages

 1. Time-Consuming

-Conducting and analyzing semi-structured interviews can be time-consuming.
+Conducting and analysing semi-structured interviews can be time-consuming.
 Each interview can take a significant amount of time, especially when delving into complex topics.
-Additionally, the process of transcribing, coding, and analyzing the data requires considerable effort and resources.
+Additionally, the process of transcribing, coding, and analysing the data requires considerable effort and resources.

 2. Interviewer Bias